scotthmccoy/scotthmccoy.github.io/_posts/2020-07-17-libraries-frameworks.md

 So, we're effectively in the same boat we were in back in 2017 or 2018: Using swift in a framework has the potential for incompatibility with the host app and may increase download sizes by about 5 megs.

-Assuming that 1 major version of iOS is dropped from general support per year and with iOS 9 finally getting killed off this year (2020), 12.1 may not be killed until 2022 or 2023 at which point we can finally write a framework in Swift and be able to guarantee that it won't cause any problems for a major publisher.
+Assuming that 1 major version of iOS is dropped from general support per year and with iOS 9 finally getting killed off this year (2020), 12.1 may not be killed until 2022 or 2023 at which point we can finally write a framework in Swift and be able to guarantee that it won't cause these kinds of integration problems for a major publisher.
 It's likely that prior to that enough major publishers will adopt Swift 5.1+ that the balance shifts and it becomes the rule rather than the exception that a framework will be written in Swift, but I don't think we're there yet.

 # Modules and Modulemaps

-In 2013, Xcode 5 added "Enable Modules" under Build Settings -> Apple Clang - Language - Modules.
-This is set to Yes by default.
-Later in In 2014 with Xcode 6, support for user-defined modules was added.

 This [Video from WWDC 2013](https://developer.apple.com/videos/play/wwdc2013/404/) explains it very well:  The `#include` preprocessor directive just pastes the included file right into the code.
 The `#import` directive does the same but it checks if it has been included before.
 Since both essentially do a copypaste job, it can result in chaos if you accidentally `#define` something that the include/import uses (like strong or readonly).
 It also results in a cross-product increase in code size in the eyes of the compiler since most of your files grow by the size of the common includes: